rhnprabhune/ST558_Project2/README.md

 #### `get_ticker_type_details`

-This function is used to get get metadata information of all the ticker types that Polygon.io knows about.
+This function is used to get the metadata information of all the ticker types that Polygon.io has data for.

 ``` r
 get_ticker_type_details <- function(){